change-leadership/framework-for-leading-change/implementing-our-change-activities/index.md

 **Change adoption**

 <img src="images/change-adoption.png" alt="The change curve process over time in a line graph.
 A line and arrow on the far left indicates morale and competence.
 A line on the bottom indicates time.
 There is a dotted arrow showing peaks and valleys of morale and competence over time as we move through a change">
-![the change adoption curve.]
+The change adoption curve.
 Includes level of effort / commitment on the y axis.
 Indicates time along the x axis.
-<div></div>

 The points along the change adoption curve are:
 Contact (communicate / inform)
 Awareness (communicate / involve)